ajinkyajayawant/Programming-Experiments/uses_of_closures.md

 ```

 # Caching
 Caching is required for algorithms that need memoization.
 Dynamic programming algorithms typically need memoization.
-A memoized version of a function can be manually generated(if you dont want to use teh library function) using closures.
+A memoized version of a function can be manually generated(if you dont want to use the library function) using closures.
 ```
 def memoize(func):
     cache = dict()